-Key financial highlights for 2017 are as follows:
+Key financial highlights for 2018 are as follows:

 - The Corporation is focused on three interrelated principles: returning property to productive use, returning property to the tax duplicate, and accelerating economic or housing activity in Cuyahoga County communities.
-The Corporation works cooperatively with cities, other units of government, lenders, and individual property owners, to acquire troubled real estate and return it to productive use. - The Corporation grew revenues from 2016 to 2017 due to increased grant monies.
-During 2017, the Corporation invested more in properties over 2016.
+The Corporation works cooperatively with cities, other units of government, lenders, and individual property owners, to acquire troubled real estate and return it to productive use. - The Corporation saw an increase in revenues from 2017 to 2018 due to increased grant monies.
+During 2018, the Corporation's net position increased by \$3,005,699.